ringcentral/ringcentral-embeddable/README.md

 ## Contribution and Development

 We provide a online version that developers can use to embed and config in their web application.
-When you want to get a deep development of this widget, you can clone codes of this widget, update it and deploy by yourself.
+When you want to get a deep development of this widget, you can clone code of this widget, update it and deploy by yourself.

 ### Clone the code